 Gain, measured in decibels, refers to the relative amplitude applied to any of the bands within an EQ.

-However, for those EQ units that do have bandwidth controls, and for a primer before our discussion on Q, let’s discuss what bandwidth is.
+However, for those EQ units with bandwidth controls, and for a primer before our discussion on Q, let's discuss what bandwidth is.

 But there's a more technical definition of bandwidth.
 Bandwidth is defined as the difference between the high cutoff frequency (fH) and the low cutoff frequency (fL).
 These cutoff frequencies (sometimes referred to as corner, crossover or half-power frequencies) happen where the boost or cut is 3 decibels less than the boost or cut's maximum value, which happens at the centre frequency.